ARM-software/libddssec/readme.md

 The following libraries are required:
 - OpenSSL (1.0.2g or later): Used by the OpenSSL backend
+- Pexpect: Used by validate.py to interact with remote devices

 For the dependencies to build the trusted application, please consult the [OPTEE-OS](https://github.com/OP-TEE/optee_os) documentation.